+overall ability to learn.
 During Instruction or Activities When learning physical skills, try to view demonstrations or videos or watch others practice the skill in addition to trying it yourself.
 Ask others who are skilled in the activity for advice.
 Even if you are already skilled in your own way, listen to them describe what helpsthem to be successful.
 When doing a classroom-based activity, ask questions or request a handout that describes the goals of the activity.
 Working on Assignments or Independent Tasks If you have difficulty with a physical skill, try dividing the skill into smaller steps.
 Practice the first part until you feel comfortable.
-Add more steps, or a time, to build the skill gradually.
+Add more steps, one at a time, to build the skill gradually.
 Work with another person who has a high kinesthetic preference.
 Discuss the activity and provide visual and verbal feedback to each other to improve your performance.
+Preparing for Tests or Presentations For presentations, practice with someone you trust.
+Have them give you feedback on posture, voice and eye contact.
 Use a mirror or take video of yourself practicing the activity.
 There are many apps that can help with video analysis, such as slow-motion, split screen and drawing tools.
-Low Tactile High Tactile Tactile Learning Tactile learning involves touching and handling objects related to what you are learning.
+High Low Tactile Tactile Low racine Tactile Learning Tactile learning involves touching and handling objects related to what you are learning.
 Examples include measuring objects in math or dissecting a specimen in science.
-You have a high preference for tactile learning - learning through touch.
-Lessons that use models and other physical objects usually help you to learn a concept.
+You have a very high preference for tactile learning - learning through touch.
+Lessons that use models and other physical objects definitely help you to learn a concept.
 You can take advantage of this ability and develop it further through practice.
 Use the recommendations below.
 Recommendations Use the following recommendations during situations that involve tactile learning.
 These will help you use other modes of learning at the same time, assisting your overall ability to learn.
 During Instruction or Activities Take notes in class.
 The physical act of writing will help you remember the important points.
 Look for opportunities to "do" things in your classes - like science experiments, writing, using math-related objects, working with materials, and so on.
 Working on Assignments or Independent Tasks When reading, highlight the key ideas and then write a summary of them.
 Engaging your hands in the reading process will help you remember what you've read.
 Use real objects to help you learn.
 For example, if you're studying levers in physics, find a simple one and try using it in different ways.
 For geography, use a globe or map to aid in studying.
 Preparing for Tests or Presentations Keep your desk clear of distracting objects.
 Your tactile sense should be focused on what you are learning, not unrelated things.
 Don't forget to review notes from labs and activities that involved tactile learning.
-Try to remember what it was like to use your hands and what you felt with your sense of touch in those activities.
+Try to remember what it was like to use your hands and what you